Serolf777/netflix-recom/README.md

 # Neflix-recom

 Webpage that is connected to a local LLM to get dynamic results and leverages react for dynamically loading data on the webpage.

 Custom made components with the goal of reusability use for the frontend.

+Working login/registration that saves credentials to SQL server; after logging in cookies user with expiration of 24 hours.

 Uses npm front end and node back end.